ariskyr/PCM_Coding/README.md

 # Pulse-code modulation Implementation in MATLAB

 simple project to learn how PCM Encoding works.
-Implements the non uniform quantization algorithm Lloyd-Max also a generalised version of it using kmeans.
+Implements the non uniform quantization algorithm Lloyd-Max and also a generalised version of it using kmeans.

 Details about the project can be found in the report.pdf which is written in greek
 ## Executing Program